DominicMachado/DominicMachado.github.io/docs/latn-199-f20/how-to-read-a-latin-paragraph.md

 **Step 6**: Bracket any prepositional phrases or ablative absolutes.

-**Step 7**: Now you are ready to translate:
-  - Start by translating the sentence's independent clauses.
+**Step 7**: Now you are ready to translate.
+Start by translating the sentence's independent clauses.

-  - Then, move on to filling in the rest of the dependent clause in order and translating them to add further detail to the independent clause.
+**Step 8**: Finally, move on to filling in the rest of the dependent clause in order and translating them to add further detail to the independent clause.

 ***